The birth of the internet

 Bringing the internet to households and businesses

 By then, households began to have computers within their homes, and businesses were beginning to add computers to their companies.
 The internet was soon opened up to the world, and from then, it has only exploded in strength from barely 100 users to billions.

-From what started as a humble networking system meant to unify all other systems became but a global phenomenon that continues to evolve.
-Hundreds of devices now rely on the internet to work, and communication to the other sides of the world has become as easy as a button click.
-People can communicate in a way that was not possible a mere 20 years ago, to the point that now, thanks to the invention of the internet, we can do things we never thought were possible.
-In fact, in Australia, almost every single person has a mobile internet subscription as of December 2013!
+From what started as a humble networking system continues to evolve.
+Hundreds of devices now rely on the internet to work.
+And communication to the other sides of the world has become as easy as a click of a button.
+People can communicate in a way that was not possible a mere 20 years ago.
+This is to the point that now, we can do things we never thought were possible.

 Buying items online, talking to people on the other side of the world (for free, no less) to even what Webtron came to be built upon (selling a house online) that we can be forever thankful for the minds of those who wanted to unite the network, who then united the world.